-We're pretty sure you already knew auto tires have air in them.
-You probably DON'T know how important it is to monitor and maintain correct pressure.
+Ok, we're pretty sure you know auto and RV tires have air in them.
+You probably DON'T understand how important it is to monitor them and maintain the correct pressure.

-If you do, you are way ahead of most of the population.
+If you do, congratulations!
+You are way ahead of most knuckleheads.

-But why exactly should you care how much air is in your tires?
-In other words, why is air pressure so important?
+Alright, so why exactly do you need to care how much air is in your tires?
+In other words, why is air pressure so dang important?

-First off, tires are designed to carry a certain load on them.
+Because first off, all tires carry a certain load on them.

-The load consists of the weight of the car the tires are installed on.
+The load consists of the weight of the car the tires support.

 Generally, the higher the pressure, the greater the load a tire can support.
 (ALWAYS follow the recommended tire pressure as provided by the auto manufacturer.)